 4. What do you mean when you say ‘Agent’?

 In summary, the Agent stands for a blending of identities between the player and the Avatar s/he controls in-game.
 This increases a sense of personalisation and identification with that Avatar.
 The term Agent also implies that the player has been carefully hand-picked to carry out important environment-related missions by Roboto.

-5. Who’s Roboto and what’s its connection to Energenies and Agents?
+5. Who’s Roboto and what’s its connection to Energeenies and Agents?

-Roboto starts off as a portal keeper between our world and that of the Energenies.
+Roboto starts off as a portal keeper between our world and that of the Energeenies.
 As it arrives on earth, it’s role is mainly three-fold:

 - a.
 Roboto is an extension of the Agent.
 When the Agent’s movement is restricted, Roboto can be deployed and controlled to remotely access areas beyond the active one (demarcated by a force field).
 Roboto’s battery will start to deplete once it ventures off beyond the force field and into the zone beyond.
 Before the battery reaches zero, the Agent must call Roboto back to dock itself in the player’s backpack and recharge.